geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 [^85]: At the time when Saladine approached the Holy City, after the battle of Tiberias, in which Lusignan was made prisoner, and at the moment when the deputies refused to surrender the town, a great eclipse of the sun “left all at once the heavens in darkness,” which was interpreted as an evil omen to the Christians.

 [^86]: Historical.

+[^87]: As in this Crusade each Chief was obliged to support his own troop, the leaders generally allotted a fixed stipend to each man.

+[^88]: Leopold changed his armorial bearings after the siege of Acre.
+His original shield was, six Larks Or, in a field of Azure.
+The story is that at one battle during the siege, he fought so bravely that his armour was entirely covered with blood, save his belt, which remained white.
+In commemoration of this circumstance, the Emperor assigned to him and his successors their new device, Gules, a fess Argent.